Academic Calendar: Provides important calendar dates for a specific semester.

 Petition For Exception To University Policy: An exception to university policy is warranted only in cases involving unusual or extenuating circumstances that normally would not be faced by other students.
 Petition requests must be submitted within three years of the affected term(s) or prior to graduation from the university, whichever comes first.

-Permission Number: Four to six digit random numbers issued by the instructor or department to enroll in a specific course.
+Permission Number/Code: Four to six digit random numbers issued by the instructor or department to enroll in a specific course.
 Permission numbers are required when a class is full, after the first week of the term, or when the department has restricted enrollment.

 Prerequisites/Co-Requisites: Requirements or coursework that must be completed prior to or in conjunction with enrollment in a particular course.
 If students have not taken the appropriate requisites, they may be required to withdraw from the course.